RadXGH/face-detect-tflite/README.md

 Uses Tkinter, OpenCV, time, and os modules.
 - Makes a new folder to store data (photo of a face) inside folder "test-models".
 - Captures/snapshots a frame from a video input to take a photo.
-- Photos are stored in 224x224 resolution.
+- Photos are stored in 224x224 resolution with grayscale coloring.

 _**SUBJECT TO CHANGE**_